 Mr. Sergeenko graduated from Tbilisi State Medical University from faculty of pediatrics.
 He continued his education in Intensive Care Medicine at Berlin Heart Institute and received training in Pediatric Cardiac Intensive Care at Boston’s Children’s Hospital, Harvard Medical School.
 After returning to Georgia, he practiced neonatology and later served in the Georgian Armed Forces as a physician for an air force regiment.
 In 1995 he was appointed as a chief of medical service at the State Department of Sports.
 He worked as an anesthesiologist -intensive care unit doctor at the Cardiac Surgery JoAnn Medical Clinic in Tbilisi from 1997 to 2006 and as a medical service manager at the MediClub-Georgia clinic from 2002 to 2006.
 In 2006, he became general director of Sachkhere Medical Center.

-Minister Sergeenko is a member of World Health Organization’s (WHO) Executive Board and WHO European Environment and Health Ministerial Board and a member of Ministerial Health Leadership Network at Harvard University.
+Minister Sergeenko is a member of World Health Organization’s (WHO) Executive Board and a member of Ministerial Health Leadership Network at Harvard University.
 In 2015 was awarded with St George’s Order of Victory, which comes second in rank to the Order of National Hero in Georgia.